In this new tutorial, you will learn how to increase your blog’s traffic without building backlinks, just like I did a while ago.

 - Grammarly Review: more than 5,000 words

-- Search Engine Submission Guide – rank in every search engine NOT only Google: more than 3,000 words
+- Search Engine Submission Guide – rank in every search engine, NOT only Google: more than 3,000 words

-- ContentStudio Review: More than 4,000 words, plus lots of images.
+- ContentStudio Review: More than 4,000 words, plus lots of images

-Because the articles on those authoritative websites are longer and longer.
-If you don’t believe me, go to Wikipedia and open any wiki page.
+Because the articles on those authoritative websites are longer and longer, if you don’t believe me, go to Wikipedia and open any wiki page.

 Blogging strategy #5: I audited my website thoroughly

 A website audit is something that you should do quarterly or monthly.
-When I first audited my website, I found lots of errors, warnings, and mistakes I did on my blog.
-Actually, I thought I did everything right on my blog.
+When I first audited my website, I found lots of errors, warnings, and mistakes I made on my blog.
+I thought I did everything right on my blog.
 But, after I received my website audit report, I found that I had been doing many flaws.

 There are lots of website audit tools to examine your website.
-Some blog audit tools are free, while others are premium, but worth using.
+Some blog audit tools are free, while others are premium but worth using.

-Here is a screenshot of the website audit report I received from SEMrush.
+Here is a screenshot of the website audit report I received from Semrush.